Low-Cost Options

 Also often free, but requires advance coordination and acceptance criteria vary.

-If no one takes responsibility and authorities approve, the county may handle disposition at no cost to family.
+If no one can or is willing to take responsibility for the deceased, and if authorities approve, the local government may handle disposition at no cost.
 There is usually no choice or return of remains.

 Moving the Body

-Often under $200/day, but you’ll need help lifting and loading.
+Often under $200/day, but you will need help loading and lifting.

 Whole-Body Encasement